How to Use Interjections

 Tip: Be Bold and Dramatic!

-- Like English, there are different ways of using many of the interjections in Creole.
-For example, you can use the English interjection oh man! to express disappointment, amazement, annoyance, etc.
+- As in English, many Creole interjections can be used in different ways.
+For example, you can use the English interjection Oh man! to express disappointment, amazement, annoyance, etc.

-- The same applies to these nine Creole interjections below.
+- The same applies to the eight Creole interjections below.

 - 1. Kèt! - Wow!
 Man!